 Second, I've seen evidence of sexism for myself (and not just on r/atheism).
 Women are frequently sexualized in ways that men do not experience.
 Their appearance becomes a point of discussion in ways it rarely is for men.
-It is not enough for some to express their agreement with these women; they need to tell us what they would do to them in bed.
+It is not enough for some to express their agreement with these women; they need to tell us what they would like to do to them sexually.
 I have seen the defensive reactions from some men when someone tries to discuss sexism in our community.
-And I think we've all seen the gender-specific insults hurled at women who dare to point out our sexism.
+And I think we've all seen the gender-specific insults hurled at women who dare to point out sexism.

 Third, a compelling case can be made that those of us in the atheist community who have turned a blind eye to sexism, minimized its relevance, or attacked those who raise it as a concern are an important part of the problem.
 Collectively, we have made sexism more permissible in our community than it should be.
 Even if the overt sexism is coming from a tiny minority within our community, the rest of us are not freed from responsibility.
 Many of us have engaged in subtle forms of sexism; many more have simply gone along with it.

 We have a problem.
 We have a problem because many women are telling us that they do not feel welcome in our community.
 We have a problem because the evidence of sexism (and even misogyny) is there for all to see.
 We have a problem because our inaction has fostered a climate where sexism can persist.
 We can do better.